x00bence/lol-aram-boost/README.md

 # ⏪ History

 - September 13, 2020: lol-aram-boost is released.
 - February 23, 2021: Riot Games cracks down on user made scripts, in turn patching lol-aram-boost.
-A new method is found not much later.
+A new method starts gaining popularity soon after.
 - April 26, 2021: lol-aram-boost is updated to use the new method.